binkley/wrong-place-wrong-time/homebrewery.md

   A tall, silver-haired woman whose gaze seems to hold both youth and centuries.
   She appears rarely, but when she does, the Watch stands straighter.
-  Said to walk unseen when it suits her, and to treasure what others might overlook.
+  Said to walk unseen when it suits her, and to treasure what others overlook.
-- **Mrs. Hattrick** &mdash; The landlady in Dust Alley, humorous and helpful and sometimes nosey and annoying.
-  She wields a mean broom when she isn't talking or offering advice.

 \page